Hildebrand Law, P.C. mobile logo

 Since Mr. Polacke has neither contacts with the state or property in the state, the trial court is without jurisdiction to entertain a mother’s child support action.
 The Court remanded and ordered the lower court to dismiss the case.

 If you have questions about personal jurisdiction and child support arrears in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.